P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

 ## Introduction
 Project to analyze and visualize Sentiment of tweets in real-time on a world map using Spark MLlib.

-Please check the accompanying [Docker image](https://github.com/P7h/p7hb-docker-mllib-twitter-sentiment) for the environment related info and the [blogpost](http://P7h.org) for more info.
+Please check the accompanying [Docker image](https://hub.docker.com/r/p7hb/p7hb-docker-mllib-twitter-sentiment) for the environment related info and the [blogpost](http://P7h.org) for detailed info on this project.

 ## Demo